-Although born and bred in France, I haven’t lived in my own country for the last decade.
-You could say that I am serial expat or a professional nomad but I feel at ease anywhere in the world.
+Although born and bred in France, I haven’t lived in my own country for the last 15 years.
+You could say that I am serial expat or a professional nomad but one thing I am sure of is that I feel at ease living in a foreign environment.

 I knew from a very young age that I would not become the kind of person who lives all their life in the same place.
 I was barely 20 when I moved to London, little did I know that it would determine my future!

 After a couple of years in London, I had an opportunity to go and live in Germany so I jumped on the occasion.
-After 6 months in Berlin and an amazing experience, I returned to France to further my studies and spent the following 18 months in Bordeaux, South of France.
-In September 2001, I joined the University of Greenwich in London and completed a degree in Business Administration, specializing in Marketing.
+In 2003, I obtained my degree in Business Administration, specializing in Marketing at the University of Greenwich in London.

 After graduating, I started my professional career in Marketing and Fundraising in London.
 Over the following years, I worked in various Fundraising and Development departments within the not-for-profit sector.
 But after nearly 10 years in the UK, I decided it was time to discover some new horizons and headed South.

 I was ready to learn a new language and live a life in the sun.

 Although I had never studied Spanish, I decided to move to Valencia in Spain.
 I was new to the city but I settled in very quickly and met some amazing people along the way.
 As a third time language learner, I realised that things got much easier.
 I had lost my first-timers inhibitions regarding speaking and learning a foreign language and I even enjoyed navigating though the Spanish administrative system.
 I was able to face these new challenges with confidence.
 After a couple of years in Spain and meeting my partner, we decided to leave Spain and go to his native country, Argentina.